Bussa of Bussa's Rebellion, Barbados

 Always fitting: "The past," Edouard Glissant wrote, "to which we were subjected, which has yet emerged as history for us but that is, however, obsessively present."

-"PERHAPS, TO BLOOM" will be a storytelling project that includes oral histories and oral futurities that excavate the growing cultural impact of the Caribbean presence in Atlanta and the South at large.
-People of Caribbean ascent represent one of the fastest growing population demographics in Atlanta according to census data.
+"PERHAPS, TO BLOOM" will be a storytelling project that excavates the growing cultural impact of the Caribbean presence in Atlanta and the South at large.
+African people of Caribbean ascent represent one of the fastest growing population demographics in Atlanta according to census data.

-So much of the story is in the language, the tongue, so in podcast form and published over eight episodes in time for Caribbean carnival season of 2021 (early summer, late spring), Perhaps, to Bloom will document, through narratives, the subtle veneer that the Caribbean presence has formed on the city, framed first with Julius Scott's ("The Common Wind") geographical conceptions of the Caribbean's northern contours; lingering around The Institute of the Black World which convened Caribbean thinkers such as Sylvia Wynter, Walter Rodney and C.L.R.
-James; and spilling into the still-running Atlanta Caribbean Carnival that started the same year as the National Black Arts Festival – a year after the City’s Office of Cultural Affairs was formed.
+Perhaps, to Bloom will document, through narratives, the subtle veneer that the Caribbean presence has formed on the city, framed first by Julius Scott's ("The Common Wind") geographical conceptions of the Caribbean's northern contours; lingering around The Institute of the Black World which convened Caribbean thinkers such as Sylvia Wynter, Walter Rodney and C.L.R.
+James; and spilling into the still-running Atlanta Caribbean Carnival that started the same year as the National Black Arts Festival—a year after the City’s Office of Cultural Affairs was formed.

-I think of Atlanta’s many artists and cultural producers that I have come to find are of Caribbean ascent -- from the urban farmers in West End and Southwest Atlanta to the culinary arts curators reimagining new culinary fusions and how that feeds into Atlanta's culture and artscape.
-The conversations will suss out what it means to be Caribbean and Southern – a combination of identities that, to date, has only been quietly experienced but its edges not fully articulated.
+I think of Atlanta’s many artists and cultural producers that I have come to find are of Caribbean ascent—from the urban farmers in West End and Southwest Atlanta to the culinary arts curators reimagining new food fusions and how that feeds into Atlanta's culture and artscape.
+The conversations will suss out what it means to identify as Caribbean and Southern—a combination of identities that, to date, has only been quietly experienced but its edges not fully articulated.

-I want to investigate how people are expanding geographies of the circum-Caribbean to incorporate their sense of place for now and into the future; to document the experience of a moving people whose claim to Southern land leans future and past, equally.
+I want to investigate how people are expanding geographies of the circum-Caribbean to incorporate their sense of place for now and into the future; to document the experience of a moving people that leans future and past, equally.

-The title of the podcast, Perhaps, to Bloom, comes from an early edition of "Black Boy," written by Richard Wright.
+The title, Perhaps, to Bloom, comes from an early edition of "Black Boy," written by Richard Wright.
 Wright's words also appear in the epigraph for Isabel Wilkerson's nonfiction text, "The Warmth of Other Suns."